 I understand from Perez’s account of the development of this print that there is a drawing (in a private collection) that Boissieu made of the Arch of Titus when he was in Rome.
 Moreover, there is a drawing (in Frankfurt?) showing the figure on the left wearing a cap.
 Unsurprisingly, this scene with the Arch of Titus behind the performers is a pictorial concoction, as Perez advises: (transl.)
 “The result is quite heterogeneous and is not located in Rome, Lyon or Holland” (op. cit.).
 Interestingly, Perez adds the insight that Boissieu’s “process of assimilation” is in a way a pastiche of K. Dujardin.

 See also the description of this print offered by the British Museum: https://www.britishmuseum.org/collection/object/P_1867-0309-435.

 Condition: a well-printed chine collé impression showing some signs of wear to the printing plate with small margins laid upon a support of archival (millennium quality) washi paper.
 The sheet must once have been folded, but it is now flattened and is in excellent condition with no tears, holes, abrasions, stains or foxing.

-I am selling this marvellously dramatic landscape etching that seems to glow with the strong contrasts of shadow and raking light, for the total cost of AU$238 (currently US$183.44/EUR151.80/GBP135.05 at the time of this listing) including Express Mail (EMS) postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.
+I am selling this sensitively executed etching for AU$310 in total (currently US$228.39/EUR194.04/GBP166.06 at the time of posting this print) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).

-If you are interested in purchasing this closely observed and sensitively rendered etching showing two travellers walking beside a stream in a rocky gorge, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this 18th century scene of a theatrical performance, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.